 Site Testing and Remediation

-- Every college website needs to be evaluated and checked for compliance periodically, as it is easy to fall out of compliance.
+- Every Buffalo State website needs to be evaluated and checked for compliance periodically, as it is easy to fall out of compliance.

 - The Marketing and Communications Office runs periodic checks on all official sites and relays the results to site owners.